Andreas Hedlund: Borknagar and Cronian

-Other Projects
+Other projects

 In 2002, Benny Hägglund, long time friend of Hedlund, and live drummer for Vintersorg, began working on music for a project that would combine melody and aggression into energetic songs.
 He eventually felt compelled to ask Hedlund for support in this project, thus Fission was born.
 With Benny playing drums, guitar, and bass, and Hedlund singing and adding his experimental edge to their melodic thrash metal with his unique synths, the band recorded their first full-length, entitled Crater, released in 2004 through Napalm Records.

 In the autumn of 2004, Hedlund began writing music in his spare time.
 The difference though was this music was a reflection of a more personal, emotional side of his mind, and it came out in the form of progressive rock & symphonic rock rather than any of the genres of metal he had become known for.
 As he continued to write more, this project began to culminate into a full-fledged solo band, which he called Waterfield.

-Eventually Hedlund had enough material for a full-length album, which he released through Lion Music on 20 January 2006 under the title The Astral Factor, now with the band name Waterclime.
+Eventually Hedlund had enough material for a full-length album, which was released through Lion Music on 20 January 2006 under the title The Astral Factor, under the band name Waterclime.